-- In the window that opens, select the “Driver” tab and click on “Update Driver“
+- In the window that opens, select the Driver tab and click on Update Driver.

-- Instruct the wizard to search on the Internet for a suitable driver and let it install the updates it finds (if any)
+- Instruct the wizard to search on the Internet for a suitable driver and let it install the updates it finds (if any).

-We also recommend this third-party tool (100% safe and tested by us) to automatically download all the outdated drivers on your PC.
+We also recommend the tool below to download all the outdated drivers on your PC automatically.

-4. Enable app access to microphone
+4. Enable app access to the microphone

-If you’re running the Windows 10 April Update and you noticed the built-in microphone is not working with particular apps and programs, make sure that the respective software can access your microphone.
+If you’re running Windows 10 and noticed the built-in microphone is not working with particular apps and programs, ensure that the respective software can access your microphone.

 5. Disable audio enhancements

 If your built-in laptop microphone stopped working after you installed or updated an audio enhancement software, try disabling it to see if this solves the problem.

 6. Reset Windows Audio Service

-- Go to Search > type Services page.
+- Go to Search, type Services page.